Dick Vermeil: Personal life

 Vermeil and his wife, Carol, have three children and 11 grandchildren.
 Vermeil's nephew, Louie Giammona, played in the NFL for Vermeil with the Philadelphia Eagles.
 Giammona also played for the New York Jets.

+After John Madden passed on December 28, 2021, Vermeil became the oldest living coach of a Super Bowl winning team.
+Following the passing of former Vikings Hall of Fame coach Bud Grant on March 11, 2023, Vermeil and Super Bowl XV counterpart Tom Flores share the title for the earliest Super Bowl coached by a living coach; they are the only living coaches from any of the first 16 Super Bowls.